Constraining cosmology with machine learning and galaxy clustering: the CAMELS-SAM suite: Introduction

-However, the work presented here with CAMELS-SAM makes \textit{four} new contributions to the field.
-1) We use a physics-based SAM to model galaxy formation, which provides predictions of galaxy clustering that agree better and are more comparable with hydrodynamic simulations than HOD based approaches.
-2) We create an enormous suite of simulated galaxies in large volumes across a wide range of both cosmological and astrophysical parameter space, specifically aimed at providing training data for machine learning.
-3) We include not only the two-points correlation function and counts-in-cells (CiC), but also the less commonly used Void Probability Function (VPF) clustering statistic in our analysis.
-4) We include smaller, more non-linear scales than most works have attempted -- our work probes the two-point correlation function to $R=1.1$ cMpc (or $R=0.74\ h^{-1}$ cMpc and $k_{\max} <$ 8.5 $h$ cMpc$^{-1}$), and the VPF and CiC to $R=1.6$ cMpc ($R=1.1\ h^{-1}$ cMpc and $k_{\max} <$ 5.85 $h$ cMpc$^{-1}$).
+\begin{enumerate} \item We use a physics-based SAM to model galaxy formation, which innately provides predictions of galaxy clustering that agree well with hydrodynamic simulations and are more physically meaningful than HOD based approaches. \item With this SAM, we create an extensive suite of simulated galaxies in large dark matter-only simulations across a very wide range of both cosmological and astrophysical parameter space, specifically aimed at providing training data for machine learning. \item Beyond two-point clustering, our neural networks use the information on non-linear and higher order clustering within counts-in-cells (CiC) and the less commonly used Void Probability Function (VPF) statistics.
+The VPF and CiC incorporate information on non-linear higher order clustering across many distance scales (e.g.\ \citealt{Croton2004}), but have been difficult to model in physically logical ways (e.g.\ \citealt{Yang2011, Hurtado-Gil2017}).
+Additionally, theoretical likelihoods do not yet exist for the VPF or have only recently been probed for CiC \citep{ReppSzapudi2020}, complicating `classical' approaches to cosmological constraints with them. \item We probe smaller, more non-linear scales than most cosmological inference works have attempted ($k_{\max} <$ 8.5 $h$ cMpc$^{-1}$ for the two-point correlation function and $k_{\max} <$ 5.85 $h$ cMpc$^{-1}$ for the VPF and CiC), where baryonic effects are expected to be important to galaxy clustering and constraints on cosmology are stronger; \item Our neural networks are able to successfully marginalize over the large breadth of astrophysical models from the SAM, finding constraints on cosmology as low as 3-5\% with galaxy clustering. \item While constraining cosmology, our neural networks are \textit{also} able to learn the effects of individual astrophysical parameters in a physics-based model with galaxy clustering--a nontrivial result first seen here, made possible by the creation of CAMELS-SAM.
+In particular, we include astrophysical parameters in our parameter inference and leverage orthogonal information about cosmology they encode in galaxy clustering, rather than marginalizing over that information. \end{enumerate}

-In this work, we present and describe the CAMELS-SAM suite (publicly released in \citealt{CAMELSpublic2022}, found at: \url{https://camels-sam.readthedocs.io}).
-As a proof-of-concept example of CAMELS-SAM's potential as a machine learning data set for cosmology, we also probe how well galaxy clustering can constrain cosmology using neural nets.
-We present the constraints that we are able to obtain on $\Omega_{\text{M}}$ and $\sigma_8$ using the real-space two-point correlation function (2ptCF), count-in-cells (CiC), and the Void Probability Function (VPF) at a combined set of redshifts from $z=0$--1.
-We investigate how well each of these different clustering statistics separately can constrain the cosmological parameters, and how the results are affected by the choice of object selection (halo mass, stellar mass, or star formation rate) and redshifts included.
-We also investigate how well we can constrain the astrophysics parameters that control stellar and AGN feedback using this approach.